A Dirichlet Regression Model for Compositional Data with Zeros: Discussion

 \section{Discussion}

-Dirichlet distribution offers a natural way of handling zeros and allows us to perform regression without having to substitute the zero values with small quantities.
+The Dirichlet distribution offers a nice way of handling zeros and allows us to perform regression without having to substitute the zero values with small quantities.
 The goal is to treat the zero values without changing their values and to some extent the values of the other components in the same compositional vector.

-So, when we have a sample for which we assume that it comes from a Dirichlet population and some components have zero values we need to make an extra assumption about the vectors which contain zero values.
-We assume that these vectors come from the same Dirichlet distribution.
-This might be viewed as a strong parametric assumption, but in the EM algorithm also assumes that the conditional distribution of the missing data given the observed data is of a known form.
+This approach is particularly valuable in applications where zeros are truly zero values.